 It’s safe to say there’s no bad view at the Grand Canyon – it’s all breathtaking.
 But with multiple scenic overlooks to choose from, it’s hard to know where to start.
-So we asked our friends at DETOURS Arizona and Arizona Outback Adventures to give us their top picks for Grand Canyon scenic views.
+So we asked our friends at DETOURS American West and REI Co-op Experiences to give us their top picks for Grand Canyon scenic views.
 Here’s what they said:

 Lipan Point is one of our favorite viewpoints because it offers some of the most encompassing and far-reaching views of the South Rim, reflecting the deepest and widest part of the Grand Canyon.
 With views of the Colorado River, this expansive vista is perched at 7,360 feet above sea level and showcases layers of the Supergroup rock strata, only visible from a few areas along the South Rim.
 The stunning landscapes visible from this point make it a must-see for all visitors to the Grand Canyon!

 Mather Point is one of the most popular spots on the South Rim and it really highlights the depth and width of the Canyon.
 This viewpoint is close to the park entrance and has two railed viewing points on projecting rocks.
 Mather Point also connects to the Rim Trail which has several more incredible viewpoints.

 Lookout Studio gives you a nice view of the historic El Tovar hotel as well as prime viewing opportunities of the California condor.
 The Studio is an observation station (and gift shop), making it a perfect vantage point to see the depths of the Grand Canyon.
 The Studio is made from local stone and wood, so it practically blends into the scenery.